'Many killed' in shooting at Walmart in El Paso; suspect in custody

 “Spoke to Governor to pledge total support of Federal Government,” he wrote.
 “God be with you all!”

+University Medical Center of El Paso received 13 patients, including one who died, hospital spokesman Ryan Mielke told CNN.

+Some of the patients were in surgery while others were in stable condition, he added.

-University Medical Center of El Paso received 13 patients, including some who died, said hospital spokesman Ryan Mielke.
-Two of the patients who arrived at the hospital were children who were transferred to El Paso Children’s Hospital, he said.
+Two of the patients who arrived at the hospital were children with non-life threatening injuries who were transferred to El Paso Children’s Hospital, he said.

-The conditions of the 13 patients ranged from deceased to minor injuries, he said.
-He could not immediately provide a figure on how many had died.
+El Paso police made an urgent appeal for blood donations, saying there were multiple injured at various hospitals.

 The El Paso Police Department said the scene remained active around the Cielo Vista Mall, near the Walmart, but there was no imminent threat to the public.